piotrekkr/blog-make-docker-compose/README.md

       - .:/app
 ```

-This file will be loaded when developing on a local machine with Linux.
-Here
-I'm just adding a volume mount so the full project directory is mounted under
+Loaded for local development on Linux, this file introduces volume mounts for
-`/app` inside the `app` container.
-I will load this file as the next one after
+the entire project directory inside the `app` container.
+I will load this file
-`compose.yml`.
+as the next one after `compose.yml`.

 ### compose.ci.yml